fastbyt3/TeamsBot/README.md

 pip3 install -r requirements.txt
 ```

-### Configure
+### Configure credentials

-- The creds for the teams account will be stored in _.creds.json_ file
+- The creds for the teams account will be stored in _.config.json_ file
-- Create a _.creds.json_ file in project's root dir
+- Create a _.config.json_ file in project's root dir
 - Store your creds in the following format:

 ```json